ocaml/opam/release/readme.md

   * no advertasing
   * no cortana
 * Open Task Scheduler, go to "Task Scheduler Library -> Microsoft -> Windows -> WindowsUpdate", left click "Scheduled Start" and click "disable"
-* Open services.msc and disable the Windows Update service
+* Open services.msc, go to the Windows Update service, right click to Properties and set "Startup type" to "Disabled", as well as click on Stop.
+Then click apply and OK.
 * Setup OpenSSH Server by following https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui
 * Open cmd.exe as administrator and run "notepad C:/ProgramData/ssh/sshd_config"
   * Uncomment and set: